CDCgov/prime-reportstream/.github/pull_request_template.md

 - Do these changes meet/improve code clarity?
 	- Do these changes avoid introducing any magic?
 - Do these changes improve separation of concerns?
 (Does this thing have more than one reason to change?)
-- Do these changes follow Dependency Inversion?
+- Do these changes follow Dependency Inversion, at least for 'top level' classes?
 - Do these changes follow patterns already in the codebase?
 (If not, can / should they?)